ArduPilot/ardupilot_wiki/dev/source/docs/solo-opensolo-quickstart.rst

    If you have not SSH'd into your Solo before and changed things, you may be propted for a ssh password when doing 'ssh' or 'scp' commands.
    The 'root' password to use is 'TjSDBkAu'.  more details here: https://dev.3dr.com/starting-network.html Two reboots of Solo may be required
-   Green LEDs are good.
+   Your LED colours will be different that you are used to.
+Red cycling during first reboot, rainbow cycling during second reboot. maybe.
-   ssh can take some time to be available after a reflash
+   ssh can take some time to be available after a reflash, be patient, wait another minute.

 After update, ensure the flash was successful: